3D Laser Scanning | Benefits & How It Works | Autodesk

 Laser scanners can quickly collect a large amount of data, reducing the risk associated with scanning high buildings and improving field staff safety.

-Data from 3D laser scans can be used to create highly realistic visualisations, aiding in the design, analysis and communication of complex structures and spaces.
+Data from 3D laser scans can be used to create highly realistic visualizations, aiding in the design, analysis, and communication of complex structures and spaces.

-When integrated with building information modelling (BIM), laser scanning helps identify clashes between design plans and existing structures, reducing costly construction errors.
+When integrated with building information modeling (BIM), laser scanning helps identify clashes between design plans and existing structures, reducing costly construction errors.

 Norconsult